agnath18K/lumo_cli/README.md

 # Web interface - start the server and access via browser
 lumo server:start
 # Then open http://localhost:7531 in your browser
+# Default credentials: admin / lumo

+# Enable authentication for the REST API
+lumo config:server auth enable
 ```

 **For complete usage documentation and examples, visit [getlumo.dev/documentation](https://getlumo.dev/documentation)**

+**For information about the authentication system, see [Authentication Documentation](docs/authentication.md)**

 ## 🛠️ Development